The best choice is solid rotor technology

 The sophisticated solid rotor construction gives superior mechanical strength to avoid any unbalanced vibrations.
 Additionally, it tolerates high centrifugal forces and aggressive chemicals, making it exceptionally reliable and durable.

-Based on more than two decades of experience, our same solid rotor technology is now available as standardized motors paired with drives in powers of 300 to 1,500 kW and speeds up to 15,000 rpm.
+Based on more than two decades of experience, this same technology is now available as standardized high-speed electric motors paired with drives in powers of 300 to 1,500 kW and speeds up to 20,000 rpm.

-To learn more about the benefits of switching to solid rotor technology, download our whitepaper:
+To learn more about the benefits of this superior technology, download our whitepaper: